-There are currently no major restrictions on sea logistics operations.
+There are currently no major restrictions on sea logistics operations due to COVID-19.
 The offices are still handling business, but with reduced staff or in home office mode.
 The ports are operational, but delays may occur in the terminals due to reduced staff, reduced attention hours and local quarantine measures.
-We see medium impacts on equipment availability - especially reefer containers.
+We see medium-high impacts on equipment availability - especially reefer containers.

 In Brazil, operations are running with only minor limitations.

 Argentina and Uruguay extended current international travel restrictions and domestic preventative measures.
 Borders are closed for travel, but international cargo, medical and humanitarian transport are exempt.
 Truck drivers and vessel crews may be subject to enhanced screening measures.
 Vessel operations are normal.